A Texas grandpa escaped the cold at a budget hotel nicknamed the ‘Waldorf Astoria.’ Then an actual Waldorf Astoria found out.

 His granddaughter Alex Holley, co-host of the morning news show Good Day Philadelphia, chronicled the ordeal on social media from afar, sharing pictures of him bundled up inside and eating an ice cream bar in front of the fire.
 Then she shared an update with her more than 300,000 followers on Twitter and Instagram that she was able to find them a hotel in Texas.

-As Alex detailed in a series of posts and in a news segment, the family joked that she had found them the best hotel money could buy: a Waldorf Astoria.
+As Alex detailed in posts and in a news segment, the family joked that she had found them the best hotel money could buy: a Waldorf Astoria.
 It was a term Ezell had used frequently to represent a high standard, his son Glenn Holley said in an interview, though he had never stayed in one.

 “Well, Grandpa, if you close your eyes really tight, maybe it’ll seem like the Waldorf,” Alex told him in a video call.
 “Because at least you have heat, and at this point that might feel like the Waldorf.”